Which Games are Unaffected by Absolute Commitments?: Downward Closure

-However, suppose we allow $k$ only the last contract, yielding the order $i,j,k$.
+However, suppose we allow $k$ only the last commitment, yielding the order $i,j,k$.
 This order means that $k$ is still last to move.
 Intuitively, the reason that the \emph{threat to the threat} will not work is that $k$ moves last and cannot commit to an action that they know will leave them worse off.
-To make this precise, we first expand the game tree for first $k$'s then $j$'s possible contracts in \cref{fig:example_G1}.
-As pictured, $j$ first makes a contract move, which can predicate on $k$'s contract, but cannot see their move.
-Next, $k$ can make a contract, with full knowledge of $j$'s contract.
-Player $j$'s contracts are labeled with their commitments based on whether $k$ commits to left or right, respectively.
-That is, in contract $LL$, player $j$ commits to playing left regardless of $k$'s commitment and, in $LR$, $j$ commits to left if $k$ does and right if $k$ commits right.
-For the simplicity of this illustration, we assume all the contracts fully commit the players to actions in all cases.
-Notice that it is always $i$'s local SPE to move right, which would result in $u^3$, the old SPE and the other two's favorite, in $j$'s right three branches.
-This is not so in $RR$, but it is not clear that $j$ would ever commit to that contract, given that the others all appear to offer a better opportunity.
+To make this precise, we first expand the game tree for first $k$'s then $j$'s possible commitments in \cref{fig:example_G1}.
+As pictured, $j$ first makes a commitment, which can predicate on $k$'s commitment, but cannot see their move.
+Next, $k$ can make a commitment, with full knowledge of $j$'s strategy.
+Agent $j$'s strategies are labeled with their response based on whether $k$ commits to left or right, respectively.
+That is, in commitment $LL$, agent $j$ commits to playing left regardless of $k$'s commitment and, in $LR$, $j$'s commitments match $k$'s.
+Notice that it is always $i$'s local SPE to move right, resulting in $u^3$, the old SPE and the other two's favorite, in $j$'s right three branches.
+This is not so in $RR$, but it is not clear that $j$ would ever make that commitment, given that the others all appear to offer a better outcome.

 Rather than expand the tree for $i$, which results in a very large graph, we instead explore the cuts that $i$ can make.
 First, note that $k$'s least favorite outcome, $u^4$, is $i$'s best.
 This means that no combination of $i$'s cuts can be used to persuade $k$ to move toward $u^4$.
-For example, if $j$ makes the $LR$ contract, $i$ could cut away $u^3$ in favor of $u^1$ unless $k$ moves right, but the choice for $k$, between $u^1$ and $u^4$ would still see $k$ opting for $u^1$.
-Instead, $i$'s best contract does not take into account $k$'s contract at all and is as follows:
+For example, if $j$ makes the $LR$ commitment, $i$ could cut away $u^3$ in favor of $u^1$ unless $k$ moves right, but the choice for $k$, between $u^1$ and $u^4$ would still see $k$ opting for $u^1$.
+Instead, $i$'s best commitment does not take into account $k$'s commitment at all and is as follows:

 \begin{quote} \begin{enumerate} \item[$i$:] ``\emph{Unless $j$ commits to $RR$, I will cut away the right branch.}'' \end{enumerate} \end{quote}